ubiq/twine/README.md

 FAQ
 -------------
-### How to set a custom Ethereum Node?
+### How to set a custom Ubiq Node?
-You can specify a custom Ethereum Node endpoint by going to `settings` page.
-Click on `Ethereum Node` dropdown menu and select `Custom configuration`, this would make the Ethereum node's field editable.
+You can specify a custom Ubiq Node endpoint by going to `settings` page.
+Click on `Ethereum Node` dropdown menu and select `Custom configuration`, this would make the Ubiq node's field editable.
 Please write your new endpoint there.
-Remember, if `Web3 Provider` is set to `Default (Metamask, Mist, Parity)`, Multisig will use the Ethereum Node endpoint coming with the Web3 Provider, so in that case go to your injected Web3 Provider (Metamask for instance) and update/switch your Ethereum Node endpoint.
+Remember, if `Web3 Provider` is set to `Default (Metamask/Sparrow)`, Multisig will use the Ubiq Node endpoint coming with the Web3 Provider, so in that case go to your injected Web3 Provider (Metamask for instance) and update/switch your Ubiq Node endpoint.

 ### I've imported a Multisig address or a contract address into address book but it gets detected as a EOA
 Make sure you're connected to the same network your Multisig/contract was created on, if you created it on Mainnet, you should then connect to Mainnet in order to let the system detect its type correctly.